OpenHack/openhack.github.com/istanbul/index.markdown

 ---
 layout: default
-title: OpenHack - Istanbul,Turkey
+title: OpenHack - Istanbul, Turkey
 ---

-## Istanbul,Turkey
+## Istanbul, Turkey

 ### Info
 OpenHack Istanbul, monthly event to code together.
 The event is open to programmers of all levels and all platforms.